 The fish of the market comes fresh from the port of Male.

-There is a lot of hustle and bustle around the port of Male and fishermen who keep bringing fish to the market.
+The hustle and bustle around the port of Male is incredible and fishermen keep bringing fish to the market.

 The quantity of fish that arrives at the market is huge.
 It looks like there is no end to the work.